LuaRook/GameComponents/README.md

 	- components/
 	- buttons.json

-CubeCat is available on Wally, and comes with multiple other libraries installed with it.
+GameComponents is available on Wally, and comes with multiple other libraries installed with it.

 ## Inspiration
 --